Mediator’s ToolBox: 7 Tips For Healthy Argument Resolution

 Notably, I’ve never had a mediation begin like this - with either a party or an attorney saying this.
 These sentiments, if at all, get expressed later in the day if everything is going well and people feel safe enough to express them, generally in private session with me.

 I have noticed though, that some of the strongest counsel and the most self-possessed clients get to this place, in an appropriate manner, much more quickly than others.
-Instead of having the same fight this is what they do.
+Instead of having the same fight here's what they do.

 Result: The other side often responds by mirroring the same tone.